 The Institute & Museum of California Art (IMCA) was established by the University of California in 2017.
 It is the result of merging two prominent collections of California art; The Buck Collection and the Irvine Museum Collection.

 Nowadays, this art collection accounts for more than 4,500 of the IMCA’s collection of permanent pieces.
 Just northwest of the campus, in the building known as the Airport Tower, is an interim museum where the collection resides.

 In this interim museum, IMCA displays its current collection of art.
-There are more than 2,500 square feet of space devoted to showcasing art within the first-floor museum.
+More than 2,500 square feet of space is devoted to showcasing art within the first-floor museum.
 You’ll also find the Irvine Museum here too (we’ll get onto that later).

 Following a generous gift, in December 2021, the Jack & Shanaz Langson Institute & Museum of California Art was born from this collection.
 However, the completion date and site of this new art building have yet to be determined.
 Once it’s finished this mighty collection is set to move – we’ll keep you updated.

 The Turtle Rock neighborhood is east of the University of California Irvine’s border.
 This consists of an intermingling of outdoor spaces.
 It is a beautiful and fairly quiet residential community with parks, golf courses, and other amenities.
 Jutting forth out of the center of this neighborhood is a rock formation known as Turtle Rock.